Green-Phys/green-phys.github.io/content/docs/tutorials/DIIS.md

   --diis_start  3 \
   --verbose 4 \
   --diis_size  5 \
-  --mixing_type CDIIS --damping 0.5  \
+  --mixing_type CDIIS --mixing_weight 0.5  \
   --dfintegral_hf_file="$INTS/df_hf_int"  \
   --dfintegral_file="$INTS/df_int" \
   --kernel GPU --cuda_low_gpu_memory true --cuda_low_cpu_memory true
 ```

-In this example, I compare damping iterations with DIIS and CDIIS.
+In this example, I compare mixing iterations with DIIS and CDIIS.
 For a fair comparison, I used exactly the same settings for DIIS with the difference residuals and CDIIS as shown in the snippet above.
 Convergence by total energy is shown in this graph:

 ![Performance of different convergence algorithms for BiVO3.](/tutorials/BiVO3_DIIS.png)

 The difference residuals quickly lead to diverging iterations.
-The damping iterations (with `--damping 0.3`) initially look to be on a convergence path, but after some point, the calculation will start to gradually diverge.
-CDIIS is much more superior to damping and DIIS with the difference residuals.
+The mixing iterations (with `--mixing_weight 0.3`) initially look to be on a convergence path, but after some point, the calculation will start to gradually diverge.
+CDIIS is much more superior to mixing and DIIS with the difference residuals.
 In the plot above, I mark the iterations that start CDIIS extrapolations with arrows.

 To estimate whether the extrapolation subspace is good, I recommend to look at the printed extrapolation coefficients.
 They can also help troubleshoot problematic cases.
 The first iteration with the CDIIS extrapolation has these extrapolation coefficients: